LeeSteg/privatebebo/Disclaimer.md

 All imagery has been approved by the associated studios/publishers and are intended for education purposes.

 We all benefit as a community and are stronger together than a single voice.
-We are open to contributions to the discussion.
+We are open to <a href="https://leesteg.github.io/privatebebo/Community/"> contributions </a> to the discussion.

 **Game UX Master Guide**